aysenarmagan/aircall/README.md

 ## Summary

-The goal of this test is to make you code a small ReactJS app.
+The goal of this test is make you code a small ReactJS app.
 We have prepared a skeleton app for you, but please change whatever you want (CSS files, HTML structure, JS structure, etc).

 The app will have two different components:
 - **Activity Feed** - simple list of calls